Solitons in Quasiperiodic Lattices with Fractional Diffraction: Supplemental Material

 As shown in Fig. \ref{fig:b_g_periodic}, the symmetric in-phase state (red curve) with $h_1/h_0 = 1$ bifurcates into two asymmetric in-phase states (green and red curves) for $g < g_-$.
 Notably, the product of the ratios $(h_1/h_0)$ for these two branches equals unity, consistent with the preservation of mirror symmetry in the two-hump states of the potential.

-The energy landscapes in the plane of the two variational parameters are depicted for different values of nonlinearity strength $g$, near the bifurcation points $g_-$ and $g_+$, in Fig. \ref{fig:g+_rebuilding} and Fig. \ref{fig:g-_rebuilding}, respectively.
+The energy landscapes in the plane of the two variational parameters are depicted for different values of nonlinearity strength $g$, near the bifurcation points $g_+$ and $g_-$, in Fig. \ref{fig:g+_rebuilding} and Fig. \ref{fig:g-_rebuilding}, respectively.

-{ Notably, the energy minima that correspond to the out-of-phase solutions are significantly less deep than the ones for the in-phase solutions, both in cases of periodic and quasiperiodic potentials (Fig. \ref{fig:g+_rebuilding}).
+Notably, the energy minima that correspond to the out-of-phase solutions are significantly less deep than the ones for the in-phase solutions, both in cases of periodic and quasiperiodic potentials (Fig. \ref{fig:g+_rebuilding}).
 Thus, from this energetic analysis follows that the out-of-phase solitons should be less robust than the in-phase states.
 These predictions are supported by our numerical simulation of the soliton dynamics.
-Also, the second solution with broken symmetry (with $h_1/h_0>1$) has greater energy than the first one (with $h_1/h_0<1$) in the case of the quasiperiodic lattice, in contrast to the periodic one, where respective energies are the same (see Supplemental Materials), which reflects the fact that the second potential minimum has lower depth than the first one. }
+Also, the second solution with broken symmetry (with $h_1/h_0>1$) has greater energy than the first one (with $h_1/h_0<1$) in the case of the quasiperiodic lattice, in contrast to the periodic one, where respective energies are the same, which reflects the fact that the second minimum of the quasiperiodic potential has a lower depth than the first one.